IntelliTect/Coalesce/docs/pages/topics/coalesce-json.rst

 When the code generation is ran by invoking ``dotnet coalesce``, Coalesce will try to find a configuration file via the following means:

 #.
-If a parameter is specified on the command line, it will be used as the location of the file.
+If an argument is specified on the command line, it will be used as the location of the file.
 E.g. ``dotnet coalesce C:/Projects/MyProject/config.json``
 #.
-If no parameter is given, Coalesce will try to use a file in the working directory named ``coalesce.json``
+If no argument is given, Coalesce will try to use a file in the working directory named ``coalesce.json``
 #.
 If no file is found in the working directory, Coalesce will crawl up the directory tree from the working directory until a file named ``coalesce.json`` is found.
 If such a file is never found, an error will be thrown.